Skip to main content

 Compatibility

-* Relevant for CLI and OneScript versions ** Relevant for libraries that use TLS functionality
+* Applies to CLI and OneScript builds ** Applies to libraries that use TLS

 glibc